<!-- FAQPage Structured Data -->

-TUDCA dosing recommendations in this guide are derived from published clinical trials.
+The TUDCA dosing recommendations below are derived from published clinical trials.
 No dose has been approved by the FDA for any indication; all doses described here are based on research protocols and conventional supplement use.
 This is not medical advice.
 Consult a licensed physician before taking TUDCA.

 The most common TUDCA supplement dose is 250-500 mg per day, typically taken in divided doses of 125-250 mg twice daily with meals.
 This dose range is used for general liver and metabolic support and is well-tolerated by most individuals.
 At 500 mg/day, the incidence of gastrointestinal side effects (primarily diarrhea) is approximately 5-10%.
 Capsule formulations in this range (250 mg, 500 mg per capsule) are the most widely available over-the-counter products.